Xi Sigma Pi: Chapters

 The Society has established 46 chapters in the United States and Canada; 34 remain active as of 2024.

 Membership

 Undergraduates eligible for election as active members of a chapter must have completed a minimum of 74 semester hours of scholastic work (or 110 quarter-system hours), be ranked in the upper 25 percent of their class, and have attained a scholastic average equivalent to "B" or higher letter grade.
-The student must have completed 10 of his or her semester hours (15 quarter-system hours) in forestry resources management classes.
-An individual's personality and character are scrutinized no less closely than his or her scholastic rank.
-He or she must have shown a creditable interest and activity in his or her curriculum, and give promise of attaining high professional achievement.
+The student must have completed 10 of their semester hours (15 quarter-system hours) in forestry resources management classes.

+An individual's personality and character are scrutinized no less closely than their scholastic rank.
+The student must have shown a creditable interest and activity in their curriculum, and give promise of attaining high professional achievement.
 Election to membership is dependent upon a composite rating rather than upon scholastic ability alone.
 Provisions are made for graduate students and faculty to join, with the intent that chapters encourage all levels of membership.